10up/gutenberg-best-practices/training/Block-Based-Themes/11-block-extensions.md

 # 11. Block Extensions: Extending Core Blocks

-When you need to add behavior to an existing core block, a toggle, a class name, an extra control, you extend it instead of replacing it.
+Sometimes you'll find you need more control of a block to meet the needs of your design _(think of an icon picker)_.
+In this scenario, you extend a core block instead of replacing it.
 This lesson walks through extending the core Group block with a "separator" toggle using `registerBlockExtension` from `@10up/block-components`.

 ## Learning Outcomes